 2. My work contains a particular verb tense, part of speech, or common word which a famous author has eschewed.
 The critic often informs me of this as a show of knowledge.
 Of course, no one could disagree with a best-selling author, could they?
 Actually, a person could easily do this.
 I don’t write with the same voice, or in the same genre, or for the same audience.
 Breaking this prohibition may actually make my work better.
 I may rewrite per suggestion, but I do not destroy the original.
 I can come back and compare these a week later with a clear head to see which is the best.

 3. The critic does not like my personality and they connect what I write with me.
 The odd part is that I am not my main character in ninety percent of my stories.
 I consider my own life not as interesting as other’s.
 The comments may result in incorrect conclusions because the intention is not to make sense.
 I recall when a person called my logic-driven female character unlikeable (because they disliked me) and then explained the character showed lack of self-esteem, when the opposite was true.
-However, there is no reason to tell the person that, as it won’t make them like me any better.
+However, there is no reason to tell people that their criticism is illogical.
+That won’t make them like me any better.

 4. The critic disagrees with the ideas and values embodied in my work.
 Artistic work always reveals the author’s values, even when the writing is not didactic.
 The actual ethics may never be mentioned, but this critic frequently insisting on changes for things that could be written either way.
 Others have their own idea of right and wrong, so I cannot force them to believe as I do.
 Nor do I have to force myself to do as they say.